suhaibk24/ECE50024---Project---Conditional-GANs/README.md

 **Code Running Explanation**

 Please run the .py file directly "Conditional GAN Code - Final.py" to see the model results.
-Use the command YOUR-PATH\python "Conditional GAN Code - Final.py"
+Use the command >> python "Conditional GAN Code - Final.py"

 The program will run on pretrained checkpoint #4 by default.
 To check results of other checkpoints, change 'cp_index' from [0,9] at line 373.